 Booking a Speaker

-CPS Speakers are specialists in a range of Partnership and Caring Economy topics and themes.
-To book a CPS speaker for your event, please use the this form.
+To request a CPS speaker for your event, please use the this form.
 You will need to prepare the following information for us to best meet your needs.
+There may be additional CPS speakers available in your region.

 - Name of your organization and contact information